nogicoder/farcry/README.md

 14          moomoo       10          46           2              17.24
 ```

-Reminder: the efficiency of player is determined with the formula `kills / (kills + deaths + suicides)`.
+Reminder: The efficiency of the player is determined by using the following formula `kills / (kills + deaths + suicides)`.

 [SQLite doesn't support a few SQL standard features](https://www.sqlite.org/omitted.html) that could have been used for this waypoint.

 ## Calculate the Number of Kills and the Number of Suicides per Player and Per Match

 Write a SQL query (`SQL-01`) that calculates the number of times a player P1 has killed another player or commited suicide.
-The SQL returns these data per player and per match.
-Add into the result the value `death_count` with the value `0` for each row.
-The result is returned with no particular order.
+SQL returns the data per player and per match.
+Add to the result the following value `death_count` which contains the value `0` for each row.
+The result is returned in no particular order.

 For example: